raffazizzi/wartime-diamondback/_pages/incipit-indexv3.md

 title: Incipit Index
 permanlink: /incipit-indexv3/
 ---
 The index is under development and additional composers and works will be added.
 Details about this project are available on this [page](https://annakijas1.github.io/rebalancing-music-canon/about/).
+Incipits are transcribed from scores housed in the Lilly Music Library, unless otherwise noted.
+Incipits are being added regularly and there may be titles in the index that do not yet have a corresponding incipit.

-Works can be viewed by composer or medium/work type.
+Works can be viewed by composer or ensemble type.

 <div class="toc">
   <ul class="post">